Sagarrajak01/IQchat/Readme.md

 ## Example Output

-* Total messages and words
+* Total messages and words per user or overall
 * Most active users
 * Word cloud of frequently used words
-* Number of links and media messages
+* Number of media messages and links shared
-* Emoji analysis showing most used emojis with pie chart and counts
+* Emoji usage with colorful charts

 ---

 ## Future Improvements

 * Sentiment analysis per user
-* Chat timeline visualization
+* Timeline visualization of chat activity
 * Enhanced emoji color analytics
 * User interaction graph using **NetworkX**

 ---

 ## Acknowledgements

-Special thanks to Sushil Kumar for guidance and support on this project.
+This project was developed under the guidance of **Mr. Sushil Kumar, NIT Trichy**.
+Special thanks for valuable insights and support throughout the project.